LiaPlayground/LiaScript_Tutorial_Kigali/README.md

 > **Task:**  Change the link below to an image.
 >
-> What happend to the name of this link?
+> What happened to the name of this link?
 > Try to change the image URL and see the result.
 >
 > __Every part is important__